numbat70/ppg/_docs/Content/1-POD.md

 #### Warmup (On Water)
 - Gentle Paddle
-- Start o speed it up a bit
+- Start to speed it up a bit
 -   Head around the Buoys

 #### 2k time